 Chia Seeds: These are my go-to smoothie booster / add-in as they thicken up the consistency and don’t taste like anything.
 Chia seeds are rich in fibre, omega-3 fatty acids and protein, as well as rich in minerals such as calcium and magnesium.
 BUT if you don’t have them just omit them completely and add a little less milk in, or substitute for your favourite smoothie booster.

-Can you put raw oats in a smoothie?
+Can you put raw oats in a breakfast smoothie?

 This recipe uses raw oats and they blend straight into the smoothie without needing to soak them beforehand.
 The oats make this smoothie more hearty and help keep you fuller for longer.